EndPointCorp/end-point-blog/2022/06/how-to-deploy-containerized-django-app-with-aws-copilot.md

     Scheduled Job               (Scheduled event to State Machine to Fargate)
 ```

 Give the Workload a name.
-We are going to name it `mydjango-web`.
+We are going to name it "mydjango-web".

 ```plain
 Workload type: Load Balanced Web Service